National Storage REIT Signs A$4 Billion Buyout Deal with GIC and Brookfield

 About BAM

-Brookfield Asset Management Ltd. is a global alternative asset manager.
+Brookfield Asset Management Ltd. is a global alternative asset manager, offering a broad range of investment strategies designed to build and preserve wealth for institutional and individual investors.
 The Company invests client capital for the long-term with a focus on real assets and essential service businesses that form the backbone of the global economy.
-It offers a range of alternative investment products to investors around the world including public and private pension plans, endowments and foundations, sovereign wealth funds, financial institutions, insurance companies and private wealth investors.
+It offers a range of alternative investment products to over 2,500 institutional clients around the world, including public and private pension plans, endowments and foundations, sovereign wealth funds, financial institutions, insurance companies and private wealth investors.
 Its products have three categories, which include long-term private funds, permanent capital vehicles and perpetual strategies, and liquid strategies.
 These are invested across five principal strategies: renewable power and transition, infrastructure, real estate, private equity, and credit.

 About the author